santilococo/sadedot/README.md

 # CocoRice

-[Fork][1] this repository and you will be able to backup all your dotfiles (and easily install them on another machine).
+Backup all your dotfiles (and easily deploy them on another machine).

 ## Table of contents
   - [Installation <a name="installation"></a>](#installation-)